OrkaJS

 Knowledge & RAG

-The orka.knowledge API follows Orka's intent-based design philosophy.
+The orka.knowledge or Knowledge API follows Orka's intent-based design philosophy.
 Instead of dealing with low-level concepts like vectors, embeddings, or collections, you work with a high-level abstraction called "knowledge".

 Abstraction

-Hides complexity: chunking, embedding generation, vector storage, and similarity search are all handled automatically.
+Hides complexity: chunking, embedding generation, vector storage, and similarity search are handled automatically.

 Fluent API

-Natural method names: create(), add(), search(), delete().
+Natural method names like create() and search().
 Your code reads like plain English.

 Configurable